Interpark: Items and services

 Collectibles, appliances, computers, furniture, equipment, vehicles, food, tickets, clothes, jewellery and many other categories of items are listed, bought and sold via Interpark.
 Started as Korea's first online shopping mall, Interpark expanded into tickets, online bookstore and tour bookings.

 Interpark provides international service, in English, Chinese and Japanese through its global website, Global Interpark.

 Around 20 million members are registered and more than 47 million products are listed on Interpark platform.

 Interpark covers all area of business including B2B, B2C and C2C.

 Global site

 In October 2014, Interpark launched a global version of its site, "Global Interpark".
 Global Interpark operates in Korean, English, Chinese and Japanese.
 Global Interpark offers international shipping to over 230 countries.
 Global Interpark offers payment options including PayPal, Alipay and major credit card company.

-Cosmetics, Fashion, Kids, Leisure, Digital, Living, K-pop and other items are listed on the page.
-Items are mostly Korean brands and they are described in detail with each language(Korean, English, Chinese and Japanese).
+Global Interpark is mainly a ticket platform that offers a wide range of K-pop concerts, musicals, classics, plays, and more.
+After the merger between Interpark and Triple, the travel app TRIPLE Korea was launched, and Global Interpark was integrated into TRIPLE Korea in 2024.